theshivamlko/local_llm_with_ai_agent/README.md

 This project demonstrates:
 - **Local LLM Inference**: Uses vLLM for fast, efficient model inference (Qwen3-4B-Instruct)
 - **Autonomous Tool Use**: Agent decides when to search the web based on the question
-- **Web Search Integration**: Uses Google Custom Search API with web scraping capabilities
+- **Grounding LLM with Web Search Integration**: Uses Google Custom Search API with web scraping capabilities
 - **REST API**: FastAPI server for easy integration and testing
 - **Transparent Reasoning**: View the agent's complete thought process and tool calls